-- 1 Read your instructions carefully. - 2 Make sure that you are aware of the legal resources at your disposal.
-If not, seek assistance at the JS Gericke Library. - 3 Open a Word document. - 4 Use the library's databases to find sources. - 5 Read through the applicable books, articles, legislation and case law.
-Write down all the relevant information and ideas as you become aware of it, remaining mindful of: - Not editing the information prematurely; - The legal principle on which the relevance of the information is based: - The relative importance (weight) of the information; and - The details that you may require for referencing purposes.
+- 1 Read your instructions carefully and identify the question/issue you must address. - 2 Make sure that you are aware of the legal resources at your disposal.
+If not, seek assistance at the SU Library. - 3 Create a Word document for notes. - 4 Use the library's databases to find sources. - 5 Read through the applicable books, articles, legislation, and case law.
+Write down all the relevant information and ideas as you become aware of it, remaining mindful of:

+- Not editing the information prematurely; - The legal principle on which the relevance of the information is based: - The relative importance (weight) of the information; and - The details that you may require for referencing purposes.